gsoft-inc/github-guidelines/README.md

 - ov-eslint
 - glab-stylelint

-Repositories that are bound to the whole GSoft organization should match the following naming convention:
+Repositories that are bound to the whole Workleap organization should match the following naming convention:

-gsoft-[name]
+wl-[name]

 Ex:

-- gsoft-license
+- wl-license

 Repositories that are not bound to an organization or a product shouldn't have a prefix.

 Ex:

-- craco
 - ansible-role-azure-devops-agent
 - dotnet-certificate-tool
 - azure-pipelines-lighthouse

 ## NPM package name

-Packages that are bound to an organization within GSoft or a product developed by GSoft should be published under an [NPM scope](https://docs.npmjs.com/about-scopes) named after the organization or the product name and the whole package name should match the following naming convention:
+Packages that are bound to an organization within Workleap or a product developed by Workleap should be published under an [NPM scope](https://docs.npmjs.com/about-scopes) named after the organization or the product name and the whole package name should match the following naming convention:

 @[organization | product]/[name]